andersondomingues/orca-sim/README.md

 ![Components of URSA and their interaction.](https://github.com/andersondomingues/ursa/blob/master/web-client/figs/URSA.png?raw=true)

-- BUILDER: The builder project aims to deliver an automated way to build platforms.
-In short words, you can create new platforms by declaring hardware and how they interact.
-The builder tool then glues everything, generate the necessary source code and build a ready-to-use platform.

 - MODELS: Models are functional implementations of hardware's behaviour, that is, its C++ code that emulates the hardware.
 Still, it is cycle accurate and very useful for fast-programming when targeting embedded platforms.
 Platforms are composed of several interconnected hardware models.
 Models can be reused in many plataforms and have their own documentation.

-- OS: Stands for "operating systems", self-explanatory.

 - PLATFORMS: Platforms are made of peripherals, busses, processors and other hardware.
 We are currently working on integrating both the HF-RISCV processor and peripherals from the HEMPS project onto a single platform.
 More information on HF-RISCV and HEMPS projects can be found in the [external contribution](#external-contribution) section.